pfunks/TCTest/test_faq.md

 Starting with the network's 16th hard fork in December 2016, Steem began creating new tokens at a yearly inflation rate of 9.5%.
 The inflation rate decreases at a rate of 0.01% every 250,000 blocks, or about 0.5% per year.
 The inflation will continue decreasing at this pace until the overall inflation rate reaches 0.95%.
 This will take about 20.5 years from the time hard fork 16 went into effect.

-## What determines the price of STEEM?

-The price of STEEM is based on the supply and demand of the token, determined by buyers and sellers on the exchanges.
-It is similar to how the price of a commodity like gold is determined.

-## What is the difference between STEEM, STEEM Power, and Steem Dollars?

-**STEEM** - STEEM is the base liquid currency token in the platform.
-STEEM can be powered up into STEEM Power, traded for Steem Dollars, and transferred to other accounts.
-It is a cryptocurrency token, similar to Bitcoin.

-**STEEM Power** - STEEM Power (abbreviated SP) is a measurement of how much influence a user has in the Steem network.
-The more STEEM Power a user holds, the more they can influence the value of posts and comments.
-STEEM Power is less liquid.
-If a user wishes to “Power Down” SP, they will receive equal distributions of the STEEM weekly, over a 13 week period.

-**Steem Dollars** - Steem Dollars (commonly abbreviated SBD) are liquid stable-value currency tokens designed to be pegged to $1 USD.
-Steem Dollars can be traded with STEEM, and transferred to other accounts for commerce or exchange.
-Steem Dollars may also be converted into STEEM in a process that takes 3.5 days.
-Steem Dollars can be used to buy things in marketplaces, such as PeerHub.com.

-## What is Powering Down and Powering Up?

-**Powering Up** - If you have STEEM tokens, you can power them up to STEEM Power to get more voting influence on posts and comments.
-Having more STEEM Power also increases the amount of curation rewards and interest that you can earn.
-More SP also grants more influence on approving Steem witnesses.

-**Powering Down** - If you have STEEM Power, you can Power Down to turn it into liquid STEEM.
-The system will transfer 1/13 of your STEEM Power to STEEM each week for about three months (13 weeks), starting 1 week from the time it is started.
-However, you will lose your influence in the network proportionally to how much is powered down, so think about it carefully.
-Power downs can be stopped at any time.

 ## How are the new tokens distributed?

 Out of the new tokens that are generated: